Gum (botany)

-Gum is a sap or other resinous material associated with certain species of the plant kingdom.
-This material is often polysaccharide-based and is most frequently associated with woody plants, particularly under the bark or as a seed coating.
+Gum is a sticky exudate of certain species of the plant kingdom.
+This material is polysaccharide-based and is most frequently associated with woody plants, particularly under the bark or as a seed coating.
 The polysaccharide material is typically of high molecular weight and most often highly hydrophilic or hydrocolloidal.

 As seed coating

 Many gums occur as seed coatings for plant species; the adaptive purpose of some of these gummy coatings is to delay germination of certain flora seeds.
 An example of such a gummy coating occurs in the case of Western poison oak, a widespread shrub in western North America.